Why be a 3/2 Engineering Student at K?

 During what is typically two years at your secondary institution, you will finish the remaining coursework needed for your particular field of engineering.
 The secondary institution will then award you a B.S. in your engineering field, and your credits will transfer back to K for your B.A. in your major.

 Of note, Washington University in St. Louis is an affiliate of K, easing the transfer process and opening the door to supplemental financial aid.
 Washington University in St. Louis also provides the opportunity to get a master’s degree in addition to the dual B.A./B.S. degrees you get as a 3/2 student.

-What can you do with engineering degrees?
+What can you do with an engineering major?

 Below are some of the careers held by our 3/2 engineering alumni—as well as the second college they have attended through the program.

 - Electrical Engineer

 - Audio Engineer

 - Environmental Engineer

 - Bosch USA